 Some people also find they experience changes in how their mind works.
-This may be a side effect of some Parkinson's drugs and can include difficulties with memory, hallucinations, confusion, anxiety and depression.
+This may be a side effect of some Parkinson's drugs and can include difficulties with memory, hallucinations, anxiety and depression.

 Healthcare professionals often refer to different 'stages' of Parkinson's.
 These include:

 - Early or diagnosis stage.
 The time when someone is first experiencing symptoms, being diagnosed and then coming to terms with this.

 - Maintenance stage.
 When symptoms are controlled, perhaps by medication.

 - Advanced stage.
 Often called the 'complex phase'.